How Water Quality Impacts Ionizer Performance

 To protect your investment properly, you must first determine the level of hardness in your water.
 You can use the Hard Water Test Kit that is supplied with every AlkaViva water ionizer, have your water tested, or get test data from your supplier.
 The following are AlkaViva’s recommended treatment solutions:

-- Hardness below 50 ppm = UltraWater Filter
+- Hardness below 50 ppm = We recommend UltraWater Filter

 - Hardness 51 ppm – 250 ppm = EOS Anti-Scale Inline Filter